AnytimeDetailing/free-site-generator/README.md

 # free-site-generator
 This is a multi-page starter website for detailers or car related businesses.
-It is responsive (meaning it works great on cellphones and devices of any screen size) and is cheap to host online.
+It is responsive (meaning it works great on cellphones and devices of any size) and is designed with the following in mind: Easy to add new galleries of images, cheap to host online, extendable for new services and features, SEO friendliness, and scalable to any number of products or services.

 ## Installation and Requirements